 Why Choose the Laser and Skin Surgery of Indiana for Tumescent Liposuction?

 Dr. Hanke has extensive experience with liposuction using tumescent local anesthesia in awake patients.
 He has instructed liposuction courses in North America, South America, Central America, and Europe.
-He has authored multiple medical publications on the subject, including 5 books.
+Furthermore, he has authored multiple medical publications on the subject, including 5 books.

 He is presently using a modification of the new tumescent technique allowing liposuction to be performed safely and painlessly under local anesthesia.